 A little tip: During your “rehearsal” dinner, pass around a book and ask everyone to write a piece of advice or a few kind words.
 Then, spend some time reading through the book on your elopement day!

-Ask them to write letters to read before or during your ceremony.
+Ask family and friends to write you letters to read on your elopement day